stephen-rowan/nft-dao-genesis/meetings/24th-march-2021-nft-dao-general-meeting.md

 |Email lists|221 Subscribers|
 |YouTube|18 Subscribers|

-> Do we have a Twitter content strategy ? - [8.41](https://youtu.be/CHze97JVM8A?t=521) - Rich Kopcho
+> Do we have a Twitter content strategy ? - [8.41](https://youtu.be/CHze97JVM8A?t=521) - Rich Kopcho, Tyler Wales
+>
+> Comprehensive strategy needs to be worked out